nigelheng/tp/docs/team/nigelheng.md

 **Enhancements to existing features:**
 * updated code in Duke to ensure the main loop continues to request input when a game ends.
-* added category feature to HangMan for users to pick between 4 categories of words to guess from
+* added category choosing capability to HangMan for users to pick between 4 categories of words to guess from
-* added full word guessing feature to HangMan in addition to just letters.
+* added full word guessing capability to HangMan in addition to just letters.